sequenceiq/docker-ngrokd/README.md

 ## dns config

-You will need an `A record` suche as:
+The server side will need an `A record` something like:

 ```
 *.ngrok.sequenceiq.com 54.72.21.93